-So your baby was born with a full head of hair and piercing blue eyes?
-It may surprise you to learn that, in a few months time, baby could have no hair and green eyes.
+If your baby was born with a full head of hair and piercing blue eyes, it may surprise you to learn that, in a few months time, baby could have no hair and green eyes.
 Baby changes rapidly in that first year, so if your child was born with those baby blues, you’ll probably wonder will they change color—or will they stay blue?
 When do babies eyes change color?

 When Do Babies Eyes Change Color?